- Impedance: 120 Ohm

 However, it’s missing in a single space.
 Most headphones include a case or pouch.
 That is nice for safeguarding your headphones.
 Sadly the HD 400 Pro doesn’t include one.

-Sennheiser was possible trying to maintain prices low in order that the main target could be in direction of the headphones themselves.
+Sennheiser was possibly trying to maintain prices low in order that the main target could be in direction of the headphones themselves.
 And when it comes to efficiency, this focus has paid off.
 However, if you happen to desire a case you’ll have to purchase one separately.

 In case you are having any questions in regards to these headphones, please let us know in the comment section below or reach out to the Sennheiser website for more answers!